CatTanker/cnc_map_tool_guide/docs/tools.md

 ### Map Conversion Tool <br />
 Author:  Starkku <br />
-Description: A tool which can convert the theatre, tiles, rules and overlay of maps.  <br />
+Description: A tool which can convert the theatre, tiles, rules and overlay of maps based off user-configurable scripts.
+Essential if you wish to change the theatre of a map.  <br />

 | Topic | Source + Link |
 | ------------ | ------------- |